Salaar: Part 1 – Ceasefire

-Salaar: Part 1 – Ceasefire is a 2023 Indian Telugu-language epic neo-noir action thriller film directed by Prashanth Neel and produced by Vijay Kiragandur under Hombale Films.
-The film stars Prabhas in the titular role, alongside an ensemble cast of Prithviraj Sukumaran, Shruti Haasan, Jagapathi Babu, Bobby Simha, Sriya Reddy, Ramachandra Raju, John Vijay, Easwari Rao, Tinnu Anand, Devaraj, Brahmaji and Mime Gopi.
-In the fictional dystopian city-state of Khansaar, where monarchy still exists, the film follows the friendship between Deva (Prabhas), the exiled prince of Khansaar, and Varadha (Prithviraj Sukumaran), the current prince of Khansaar.
+Salaar: Part 1 – Ceasefire is a 2023 Indian Telugu-language epic dystopian action film directed by Prashanth Neel and produced by Vijay Kiragandur under Hombale Films.
+The film stars Prabhas and Prithviraj Sukumaran in the lead roles alongside an essemble cast Shruti Haasan, Jagapathi Babu, Bobby Simha, Sriya Reddy, Ramachandra Raju, John Vijay, Easwari Rao, Tinnu Anand, Devaraj, Brahmaji and Mime Gopi.
+In the fictional dystopian city-state of Khansaar, where constitutional monarchy still exists, the film follows the friendship between Deva (Prabhas), the exiled prince of Khansaar, and Varadha (Prithviraj), the current prince of Khansaar.
 When a coup d'état is planned by his father's ministers and his relatives, Varadha enlists Deva's help to become Khansaar's undisputed ruler.

-The film's initial storyline was pitched from Neel's debut film Ugramm (2014) and is the maiden part of a two-part film.
+The film's initial storyline was pitched from Neel's 2014 Kannada-language debut film Ugramm and is the maiden part of a two-part film.
 It was officially announced in December 2020 under the title Salaar, however, in July 2023, its first installment was titled as Salaar: Part 1 – Ceasefire.
 Principal photography commenced in January 2021, and occurred sporadically in several legs over nearly three years, before wrapping in late 2023.
 Filming locations included Telangana, Italy and Budapest.
-Production difficulties, ranging from the pandemic, reshoots and VFX delays, postponed Salaars release date several times.
+Production difficulties, ranging from the pandemic, reshoots and VFX delays, postponed Salaars release date several times until being announced to be released on 22 December 2023.
 The music is composed by Ravi Basrur, cinematography handled by Bhuvan Gowda and editing by Ujwal Kulkarni.

-Part 1 – Ceasefire was theatrically released on 22 December 2023, coinciding with Christmas.
+Salaar: Part 1 – Ceasefire was theatrically released on 22 December 2023, coinciding with Christmas.
 The film received positive reviews from critics.
-It was a commercial success, earning ₹614–702 crore on a ₹270–400 crore budget making it the highest-grossing Telugu film of 2023, third highest-grossing Telugu film of all time, and the nineteenth highest-grossing Indian film of all time at the end of its theatrical run.
-(Note: According to Box Office India Salaar: Part 1 – Ceasefire grossed around ₹612 crore worldwide and Hindustan Times reported ₹617 crore while India Today reported that the film grossed around ₹700 crore worldwide during its 2023 run.
-In July 2024, the film released in Japan, earning JPY 23 million (USD 142,000; ₹1.19 crore) in its initial days, bringing the adjusted worldwide total to approximately ₹614–702 crore.)
-A sequel is in development.
+It was a commercial success, earning an estimated ₹630 – ₹705 crore on a ₹270 crore budget making it the highest-grossing Telugu film of 2023, third highest-grossing Telugu film of all time, highest grossing A-rated Telugu film of all time and the nineteenth highest-grossing Indian film of all time at the end of its theatrical run.